jjvanzon/JJs-Reference-Architecture/api.md

 }
 ```

+This also has the advantage, that if you would decide to add properties to the combination of things, the [entity](patterns.md#entity) model would not need to be refactored.

 It might be is advised, that the bridge table not rely on a *composite* key of the two `ID's`.
 A single *surrogate* `ID` field might do better:

 <img src="images/bridge-entity-table-with-surrogate-key.png" width="200"/>

-This is because it gives 1 handle to the combination of 2 thing, giving [`ORM`](#orm) less difficulty managing things under the hood, prevents passing around composite keys, lower quality hash codes, URLs that look less pretty, etc. Also, when you would decide to add properties to the combination of things, the [entity](patterns.md#entity) model would not need to be refactored.
+This is because it gives 1 handle to the combination of 2 thing, giving [`ORM`](#orm) less difficulty managing things under the hood, prevents passing around composite keys, lower quality hash codes, URLs that look less pretty, etc.

 #### Binary Fields